 New Jersey also follows a no-fault insurance system.
 No-fault law requires those injured in auto accidents to first collect from their own insurance company through a Personal Injury Protection (PIP) claim, regardless of who caused the accident.
 These no-fault laws expedite recovery since insurance claims are usually processed much faster than lawsuits.
 In New Jersey, there are exceptions to the PIP system of recovery – injured parties may file a personal injury claim against the driver who caused the crash if the accident resulted in:

 Compensation in personal injury cases will vary greatly depending on several factors, however generally plaintiffs may be entitled to damages for the cost of medical treatment, long-term care, lost wages, pain and suffering and emotional distress.
-A knowledgeable Haddon Heights car accident lawyer at the Law Offices of Thomas J. Gosse can help you navigate the complexities of the modified comparative standard, New Jersey’s no-fault system and other aspects of your personal injury case.
+A knowledgeable Haddon Heights car accident lawyer at the Law Office of Thomas J. Gosse can help you navigate the complexities of the modified comparative standard, New Jersey’s no-fault system and other aspects of your personal injury case.

-If you were injured in a car accident due to someone else’s negligence, contact an experienced Haddon Heights car accident lawyer at the Law Offices of Thomas J. Gosse.
+If you were injured in a car accident due to someone else’s negligence, contact an experienced Haddon Heights car accident lawyer at the Law Office of Thomas J. Gosse.
 We represent clients throughout New Jersey, including Camden County, Burlington County and the communities of Cherry Hill, Collingswood, Haddonfield and Moorestown.
 Submit an online contact form or call us at 856-546-6600 or toll-free at 800-989-1575 to discuss your case.